 Contact dermatitis: This is a very common skin disorder that can arise from housework.
 It can occur as an irritation to the skin or as an allergic reaction to some agent.
 Allergies are often individualistic and what may dramatically affect one person, may not affects another person at all.
 The best precaution is to avoid all contact with the offending agent, practically speaking.
 However, this is not possible for it would mean foregoing all housework.

-Jewellery dermatitis(nickel allergy): This refers to a skin condition, which is medically called nickel allergy.
+Jewelery dermatitis(nickel allergy): This refers to a skin condition, which is medically called nickel allergy.
 This condition develops when a person becomes allergic to nickel and on contact with the metal, develops a reddish, itchy rash followed by tiny water blisters with peeling of skin.
-It is believed that jewellery dermatitis most commonly develops whenever the damaged or broken skin is exposed to nickel allowing the metal to easily pass into the deeper layers of skin.
+It is believed that jewelery dermatitis most commonly develops whenever the damaged or broken skin is exposed to nickel allowing the metal to easily pass into the deeper layers of skin.

 This is women it starts most commonly during ear piercing, in which nickel containing studs are used.
 Common household articles like scissors, needles, thimbles, Zips, press-studs, pens, filling cabinets, taps, keys, key rings, watch straps, and stainless steel kitchen utensils can also aggravate the condition.
 Green leafy vegetables, acidic food like apples, citric fruits, which are cooked in stainless steel vessels are also common culprits.

-Seborrhoeic dermatitis: This is characterised by the appearances of waxy scales on the skin especially of the scalp leading to reddish, scaly eruptions.
+Seborrhoeic dermatitis: This is characterized by the appearances of waxy scales on the skin especially of the scalp leading to reddish, scaly eruptions.
 The commonly found areas are behind the ears and the scalp.
 Infants and adults of middle age are most affected by it.

 Stasis dermatitis: This type of eczema occurs in the portions of the body where the blood circulation is very poor, like around the ankles, and has a great tendency to form ulcers.
 It is often associated with some circulatory disorder like varicose veins etc.